-LLA has a wealth of information on its website (www.lla.la.gov4), including:
+LLA has a wealth of information on its website, including:

-- > The list of approved CPA firms5 that may perform local auditee audit, review/attestation and compilation engagements; and peer reviews for these firms - Accounting guidance, including the Louisiana Governmental Audit Guide 166 - Legal guidance7
+The list of approved CPA firms that may perform local auditee audit, review/attestation and compilation engagements; and peer reviews for these firms

+Accounting guidance, including the Louisiana Governmental Audit Guide Legal guidance

-Best practices documents8; useful to local auditees to develop or improve their system of internal controls
+Best practices documents; useful to local auditees to develop or improve their system of internal controls

-If a local auditee has a question, they should first start by contacting the Local Government Services (LGS) section of LLA (11.
+If a local auditee has a question, they should first start by contacting the Local Government Services (LGS) section of LLA.
 LGS processes the audit, review/attestation and compilation engagements and reports of local auditees.
 LGS initiates most of the correspondence sent to local auditees by LLA.
 LGS personnel will refer local auditee questions that they cannot answer to the appropriate department within LLA.